Sociology of the family: Child-rearing by same-sex couples

-There are no federal laws prohibiting the adoption of a child by a homosexual couple or partnership.
-But there are some states, one being Florida, that depend on the opinions of the county judge in charge of the case, and county judges base their decisions on "the best interest of the child", in regards to child adoption by same-sex couple.
-The "best interest of the child" seems to be the driving force behind the push back and reasoning for the remaining lack of support for homosexual couples or partnerships adopting or raising children.
+There are no federal laws in the United States prohibiting the adoption of a child by a homosexual couple or partnership.
+Some states, such as Florida, base same-sex adoption on the opinions of the county judge in charge of the case, and county judges base their decisions on the best interest of the child.
 The central argument in the debate for legal rights, policies and overall support is related to the idea of same-sex couples raising children is the well-being of children raised in those families.
-There are concerns like about the mental, emotional and even the social development of children who are raised in same sex couple or partnership households.
-There has been a plethora of research conducted that provides insight into a range of issues, including the personal development, gender development, peer relationships, and family relationships of children with same-sex parents.
+There are concerns like about the mental, emotional and even the social development of children who are raised in same-sex couple or partnership households.
+Much research has been conducted providing insight into a range of issues, including the personal development, gender development, peer relationships, and family relationships of children with same-sex parents.

 Research suggests that sexual identities (including gender identity, gender-role behavior, and sexual orientation) develop in much the same ways among children of lesbian mothers as they do among children of heterosexual parents.
 Evidence also suggests that children of lesbian and gay parents have normal social relationships with peers and adults.
 There have also been studies of other aspects of personal development (including personality, self-concept, and conduct) that similarly reveal few differences between children of lesbian mothers and children of heterosexual parents.
 These differences are not significant but are noticeable.
 For example, there was a study that examined and compared particular behaviors and ideas/belief performed by sons and daughters of lesbian mothers.
 Studies found that 53% of the daughters of lesbian mothers aspired to pursue careers as physicians, attorneys, and engineers compared with only 21% of the daughters of heterosexual mothers.
 The sons of lesbian mothers also tended to be less aggressive and more nurturing than the sons of heterosexual mothers.
-The general concern about homosexual couples or partnerships parenting children does not have any grounds for their argument, "children who grow up with one or two gay and/or lesbian parents fare as well in emotional, cognitive, social, and sexual functioning as do children whose parents are heterosexual.
+"Children who grow up with one or two gay and/or lesbian parents fare as well in emotional, cognitive, social, and sexual functioning as do children whose parents are heterosexual.
 Children's optimal development seems to be influenced more by the nature of the relationships and interactions within the family unit than by the particular structural form it takes."

 Chosen or fictive kin

-Others who are not related by blood or marriage, but have a significant emotional relationship are variously called fictive kin, chosen kin, or voluntary kin.
-For example, a close family friend that one would refer to as an aunt or uncle, but shares no genetic or marital relationship.
+Others who are not related by blood or marriage, but have a significant emotional relationship are variously called fictive kin, chosen kin, or voluntary kin: for example, a close family friend that one would refer to as an aunt or uncle, but shares no genetic or marital relationship.